Eddie Ilarde: Later life

+He ran for mayor of Makati in 1980 under the ruling Kilusang Bagong Lipunan and in 1988 under the United Nationalist Democratic Organization, but lost to Nemesio Yabut and Jejomar Binay, respectively.

 During the 1992 Philippine senate election, Ilarde ran for senator under the Nacionalista Party of the Laurel-Kalaw ticket for the presidency and vice-presidency, respectively.
+However, he placed 43rd, failing to secure one of the 24 seats up for election.

-In 2004, Ilarde ran for a Senate seat as an independent candidate, but managed to place only 33rd out of the 48 candidates.
+In 2004, Ilarde ran for a Senate seat as an independent candidate, but managed to place only 33rd, making him miss the cut for the 12 seats up for election.

 Ilarde was honored to be one of PMPC Star Awards for Television's Lifetime Achievement Awardees.

 Ilarde was the founder and chairman of the Maharlika Foundation For National Transformation Inc., and the Golden Eagles Society International Inc. The latter is an organization of senior citizens in the Philippines.
 He was assisted in his endeavors by his loyal friends - Ariston "Aris" Bautista and Ferdie Pasion.
 He also hosted radio program Kahapon Lamang that airs over DZBB (owned and operated by GMA Network Inc.) every Saturday from 1:30 p.m. to 2:30 p.m.

 Death

 Ilarde died on August 4, 2020, exactly three weeks shy of his 86th birthday, at the age of 85 at his home in Makati.
 His family clarified that his death was due to natural causes, which is not related to ongoing COVID-19 pandemic and that his remains would be cremated.
 His death came four months after his original Student Canteen female co-host, Leila Benitez-McCollum, died on April 9, 2020.
 His remains were inurned at the National Shrine of the Sacred Heart in Makati.